AdamStuckert/LabOnboarding/README.md

 Actively be thinking about what you want after graduation--and this will help when we reassess Development Plans.

-General issues on money/pay: My understanding is that you are paid monthly and your first paycheck won't be until possibly October?
-If you are not paid on time **please tell me immediately**.
+General issues on money/pay: My understanding is that you are paid monthly and your first paycheck won't be until possibly October 1 If you are not paid on time **please tell me immediately**.
 Y'all will TA most semesters, but I'm hopeful that I can pull federal grants to pay for at least 1 year as an RA and for summer RAships so field seasons are less sticky.

 I want you to apply for funding *even if your project and salary are fully funded*.
 Writing proposals is a very strange art form, and it takes a lot of practice.
 Write grants a month before they are due so we can revise revise revise.
 They require multiple iterations to get to a good spot.
 I will provide repeated feedback on these.

 Prior to starting at UH: You can only get your Cougar card and sign up for parking if you are *enrolled in a class*.
 Grad students in the dept are advised to enroll during orientation week, at which point it takes longer to get a cougar card and the cheaper parking spots are taken.
 You may want to enroll for anything sometime during the summer so you can get your card/parking.
+Make sure that you also fill out the FAFSA before starting in grad school.

 ## Postdocs